-Life on the Edge: Emily Captures It All
+Stride Stories: Life on the edge with Emily

 [Emily Ibarra is a professional photographer who escaped a stable career to follow her passion.
 She now travels the world, shooting with friends and commercial clients.
 Check out her story below and see her latest on Instagram.]

 Stride: Emily, could you give us a brief overview of your journey?

 Emily: I’ve been a freelance photographer for over 10 years now.
 About 7-years-ago, I found parkour and freerunning and I fell in love.
 I grew up an athlete so this was an exciting new sport that combined my passions of photography and movement.
 I was very fortunate to meet some people in the parkour community and have been following them around ever since!
 Thanks to social media and technology, I can actually travel around and make a living.